-File Explorer is one of the most used apps in Windows 10 and Windows 8.1, just like Windows Explorer is one of the most used tools in Windows 7.
-Whether you need to copy or move files or delete some, there is always one thing that you have to do first, and that is to open the File Explorer or the Windows Explorer.
-We thought it would be an excellent idea to write this roundup article, which shows all the ways in which you can open File Explorer in Windows 10 and 8.1, as well as how to open Windows Explorer in Windows 7.
-They involve everything from search to keyboard shortcuts, to using speech and so on.
+File Explorer is one of the most used apps in Windows 11 and Windows 10, just like Windows Explorer is one of the most used tools in Windows 7.
+Whether you need to open, copy, delete, or move files, there is always one thing that you have to do first, and that is to open the File Explorer or the Windows Explorer.
+So we thought it would be an excellent idea to write this roundup article, showing all the ways in which you can open File Explorer in Windows 11 or Windows 10 and how to open Windows Explorer in Windows 7.
+They involve everything from search to keyboard shortcuts, using speech, and so on.
 Let’s get started:

 The keyboard offers fast shortcuts for launching all kinds of things, including File Explorer and Windows Explorer.
 Press the Win + E keys on your keyboard, and watch File Explorer or Windows Explorer immediately start.

-Similarly, Windows 7 includes a Windows Explorer shortcut on its taskbar.
-The icon looks a bit different from the one in Windows 10 or Windows 8.1, but it also depicts a folder.
+Similarly, if you’re wondering how to open Windows Explorer, know that Windows 7 includes a Windows Explorer shortcut on its taskbar.
+The icon looks slightly different from the one in Windows 11 or Windows 10, but it also depicts a folder.

-On Windows 10’s desktop, use the search box found near the Start button on the taskbar and, inside it, write the words “file explorer.”
-When the search results are loaded, press Enter or click or tap on the File Explorer result.
+In Windows 10, use the search box also found near the Start button on the taskbar and, inside it, write the same words: “file explorer.”
+Once the search is over, press Enter or click/tap on the File Explorer result to open it.

 In Windows 7, open the Start Menu and type the words “windows explorer” in its search box.
 Then, click on the Windows Explorer shortcut.